sct-pipeline/pediatric-data-analysis/README.md

 - `config_morphometrics.yaml` : configuration file to process morphometrics
 - `config_rootlets.yaml` : configuration file to process spinal rootlets

-These configuration files make it possible to use a different list of subjects for both the morphometrics and rootlets processing.
+These configuration files make it possible to use a different list of subjects for each processing step.

 Before running the scripts, you will first need to add the following paths to these configuration files:
 - `path_data` : the path to your local copy of the dataset